ChrisChrisLoLo/freaku4X/README.md

 ## Status
 Prototyping phase.
 While possible to print and use right now, a few refinements can be made.
-Right now, the knob button needs to be placed on the key matrix, and I wouldprefer to rotate the keys around so that hotswap is southfacing.
+Right now, the knob button needs to be placed on the key matrix, and I would prefer to rotate the keys around so that hotswap is southfacing.

 With that said, this keyboard in it's current form is usable with some amount of tinkering